 1. What search engine optimization parts can be executed using this website builder?

 2. What tools does this builder offer to help me manage my marketing efforts while on the go using a mobile device.

 To be able to effectively achieve those two requirements your new website builder should have the following qualities.

-Functional - A website that is functional is able to fulfill a certain task and purpose.
-An example of a functional site is one that has most or all the parts needed within current online trends and needs when creating a website.
+Functional - A website that is functional is able to fulfill a desired task and purpose.
+An example of a functional site is one that has most or all the parts needed in current online trends and needs.
 These include an online store, free version, blogging tools, downloads, image editor, editable on a mobile device and adding members.
-In building a functional website that actually works you also need easy access to back-end parts that needs editing to stay within algorithm requirements.
+In building a functional website that actually works you also need easy access to back-end parts that need editing to stay within algorithm requirements.
 A functional site has the ability to outperform a competitor website of lesser quality.

-Affordable - Working with businesses with small budgets a reasonably priced builder is one that is affordable with free and upgradable options.
-A builder that is expensive is also hard to manage and sustain when paired with your marketing budget and other digital expenses.
+Affordable - Businesses with small budgets require a reasonably priced builder that is affordable with free and upgradable options.
+A builder that is expensive is hard to manage and sustain when paired with your marketing budget and other digital expenses.
 A website builder with multiple tiers of pricing has the ability to grow with your business over time.

-Sustainable - A website builder that is sustainable is one where the company understands search, and what is needed to get search engine optimization.
-Such a company would be constantly making changes and doing updates to their software to stay up to date with requirements.
+Sustainable - A website builder that is sustainable, is one that understands search, and what is needed to get search engine optimization.
+Such a company should be constantly making changes and doing updates to their software to stay up to date with requirements.
 A sustainable website builder would also have knowledgeable staff and developers who understand the digital needs of their clients and is eager to meet those needs.